Skip to main content

 How It Works

-The PERM model is composed of four foundations: Policy, Effect, Request, and Matchers.
-These foundations describe the relationship between resources and users.
+The PERM model consists of four core elements: Policy, Effect, Request, and Matchers.
+These components work together to define how resources and users interact.

 Request

-This definition specifies the parameter names and ordering required by the access control matching function.
+This definition establishes both the parameter names and their sequence as expected by the access control matching function.

 Policy